Skip to main content

 Mobile LTV – How to Calculate Mobile Subscription LTV

-The lifetime value of your app subscriber, or LTV, is how much revenue he provides while using your app.
-It’s essential to know your average client LTV to run effective marketing campaigns.
+The lifetime value of your app subscriber, or LTV, is the revenue he provides while using your app.
+Knowing your average client's LTV is essential to running effective marketing campaigns.
 The key is comparing LTV to customer acquisition cost (CAC).
-If a user provides more revenue than you spend to acquire him, you are earning money and should be looking into scaling your user acquisition to grow your business.
+If a user provides more revenue than you spend to acquire him, you are earning money and should consider scaling your user acquisition to grow your business.

-Hypothetical Example
+How to calculate LTV: Hypothetical Example

 The total revenue for one year is $2,740.
 Your one-year LTV is the total revenue divided by the total number of users in the cohort: $2,740 / 100 = $27.